How to Move Down the Career Ladder

 Consider job options.
 What are you interested in?
 What would you like to do?
 Do you want to leave your job as a college administrator to work in a bookstore?
 Or maybe you would like to leave a financial services position to sell real estate, to work at home, in a seasonal job or at a couple of part-time positions.
-Review career and job options to get ideas, then spend some time deciding what your ideal employer would be like.
+Review career and job options to get ideas, consider how you could makeover your career, then spend some time deciding what your ideal employer would be like.

 Tap your connections.
 Your online connections and personal contacts are resources you can use to get information on career options and to help with a job search.
 See if you can set up some informational interviews to find out more about jobs of interest.